inspiraluna/VirtualCoworking/README.md

 * Priority 1
 - people have to like a project so owner can give permissions.
 	- add heart to project make it clickable
 	- save userIds under likes under project
 	- display people who like the project below project in a table with permissions.
-	- implement permissions
+	- implement permissions by clicking on user display permission window.
 		- edit text in collaborative editor
 		- start conference
 		- delete & rename archive
 		- change project name

+- delete archives from s3 by directly accessing it (project delete from server)
 - save participants in archive
 - allow read/write on editor (add member)
 - allow start conference for (add member)